 In previous weeks, I shared job descriptions for the Leader of the People Analytics function and the HR Business Partner Manager of the future.
-As promised here is the people analytics-focused responsibilities for the CHRO role.
+As promised here is the people analytics-focused responsibilities for the future CHRO.
 Unlike my articles about the People Analytics Leader and HRBP Manager, this one doesn’t have an accompanying job description.
 Instead, it provides a summary of the essential skills every CHRO must have to survive in business today and in the future.

 In the Harvard Business Review Analytic Services (HBR-AS) study, How CEOs and CHROs Can Connect People to Business Strategy, researchers found that: